karanja-23/eBoard-dropbox-drive-integration/README.md

-# e-Board: Seamless Dropbox & Google Drive File Synchronization
+# e-Board: Dropbox & Google Drive File Synchronization

 Integrate Dropbox and Google Drive with your e-Board system to enable effortless file synchronization and management.